Notice of Board of Review for the

 Village of Birchwood

-Notice is hereby given that the Board of Review for the Village of Birchwood, Washburn County, Wisconsin, shall hold its first meeting (rescheduled date) on June 6th, 2018, from 2:00 p.m. at 4:00 p.m. at the Birchwood Village Hall 101 N. Main Street, Birchwood, WI 54817
+Notice is hereby given that the Board of Review for the Village of Birchwood, Washburn County, Wisconsin, shall hold its first meeting the 20th of May 2019, from 3:00 p.m. at 5:00 p.m. at the Birchwood Village Hall 101 N. Main Street, Birchwood, WI 54817

 Please be advised of the following requirements to appear before the board of review and procedural requirements if appearing before the board: